SureshJohnWesly99/SEF/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Make sure to follow coding best practices and include appropriate tests for any new features.

-## License

-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as you wish.

-## Acknowledgments

-- Special thanks to [OpenAI](https://openai.com) for providing the model behind this application and to Tkinter for a powerful way to create GUI applications in Python.
-- Thanks to any contributors and users who help improve the project.

 ---

 Feel free to modify this README template as needed for your specific project details and organizational guidelines!